Cozymyz/Cozymyz/README.md

 ## Project Status

-VEXA is currently an active research prototype exploring configuration-driven frontend architecture approaches for large-scale Vue.js applications.
+Vexa is currently an active research prototype exploring configuration-driven frontend architecture approaches for large-scale Vue.js applications.

 The project focuses on feasibility studies, dependency analysis, and architecture modeling rather than production-ready deployment.